Shooting in France shows US is not alone in struggles with racism, police brutality

 “This is the case of a police officer who made a mistake and didn’t have to do it.
 But he was arrested, and that, I think, should be a clear message concerning the will of the government,” he said.

-Associated Press writers Alex Turnbull and Jeffrey Schaeffer in Nanterre, France, contributed to this report.
+Associated Press writers Alex Turnbull and Jeffrey Schaeffer in Nanterre, France; and John Leicester in Le Pecq, France, contributed to this report.

 Credit: AP

-Note: This story was first published on July 1, 2023.
-It was updated on July 3, 2023, to correct the first name of Tracie Keesee.